-- 0: All four DAC registers and, therefore, all DAC outputs updated simultaneously on completion of the write sequence. - 1: Only addressed input register is updated.
+- PD 0: All four DACs go into power-down mode, consuming only 200 nA @ 5 V. The DAC outputs enter a high impedance state. - 1: Normal operation. - LDAC0: All four DAC registers and, therefore, all DAC outputs updated simultaneously on completion of the write sequence. - 1: Only addressed input register is updated.
 There is no change in the content of the DAC registers.

 The AD5324 uses all 12 bits of DAC data; the AD5314 uses 10 bits and ignores the 2 LSB.
 The AD5304 uses eight bits and ignores the last four bits.
-The data format is straight binary, with all 0s corresponding to 0 V output and all 1s corresponding to full-scale output ( $V{REF}$ - 1 LSB).
+The data format is straight binary, with all 0s corresponding to 0 V output and all 1s corresponding to full-scale output ( $V{REF} - 1$ LSB).

 The SYNC input is a level-triggered input that acts as a frame synchronization signal and chip enable.
-Data can be transferred into the device only while $\overline{\text{SYNC}}$ is low.
-To start the serial data transfer, $\overline{\text{SYNC}}$ should be taken low, observing the minimum $\overline{\text{SYNC}}$ to SCLK falling edge setup time, t4.
-After $\overline{\text{SYNC}}$ goes low, serial data will be shifted into the device's input shift register on the falling edges of SCLK for 16 clock pulses.
+Data can be transferred into the device only while SYNC is low.
+To start the serial data transfer, SYNC should be taken low, observing the minimum $\overline{SYNC}$ to SCLK falling edge setup time, t4.
+After $\overline{SYNC}$ goes low, serial data will be shifted into the device's input shift register on the falling edges of SCLK for 16 clock pulses.
 Any data and clock pulses after the 16th falling edge of SCLK will be ignored because the SCLK and DIN input buffers are powered down.
-No further serial data transfer will occur until $\overline{\text{SYNC}}$ is taken high and low again.
+No further serial data transfer will occur until $\overline{SYNC}$ is taken high and low again.

-$\overline{\text{SYNC}}$ may be taken high after the falling edge of the 16th SCLK pulse, observing the minimum SCLK falling edge to $\overline{\text{SYNC}}$ rising edge time, $t_7$ .
+$\overline{\text{SYNC}}$ may be taken high after the falling edge of the 16th SCLK pulse, observing the minimum SCLK falling edge to $\overline{\text{SYNC}}$ rising edge time, t7.

 After the end of serial data transfer, data will automatically be transferred from the input shift register to the input register of the selected DAC.
-If SYNC is taken high before the 16th falling edge of SCLK, the data transfer will be aborted and the DAC input registers will not be updated.
+If $\overline{\text{SYNC}}$ is taken high before the 16th falling edge of SCLK, the data transfer will be aborted and the DAC input registers will not be updated.

-When data has been transferred into three of the DAC input registers, all DAC registers and all DAC outputs may simultaneously be updated by setting $\overline{LDAC}$ low when writing to the remaining DAC input register.
+When data has been transferred into three of the DAC input registers, all DAC registers and all DAC outputs may simultaneously be updated by setting $\overline{\text{LDAC}}$ low when writing to the remaining DAC input register.